Sign in →

 Specimen Retention Time

-Whole blood: 2 weeks (if available); Extracted DNA: 3 months; Blood spots/Saliva; 1 month
+Whole blood: 28 days (if available); Extracted DNA: 3 months, Saliva: 30 days (if available; Blood Spots: 1 year (if available)

 Performing Laboratory